 Niacinamide is also essential to prevent not only basal cell and squamous carcinomas but may play a part in reducing melanoma.

 A variety of chemicals such as polyphenols also play an important part in protecting the skin.

-The main message is: do not rely on the sunscreen!
+The main message is: do not rely on sunscreen!

-You need additional topical vitamin A, B3, C, E, carotenoids, polyphenols to get the best protection and save your skin from wrinkles, pigmentation, lax, unattractive skin that gets keratoses, and skin cancers
+You need additional topical vitamins A, B3, C, and E, carotenoids, and polyphenols to get the best protection and save your skin from wrinkles, pigmentation, lax, unattractive skin that gets keratoses, and skin cancers

 Needling Masterclass Session 1 Skin Health Symposium: Percutaneous Needling Paradigm

 My talk will illustrate the principles of skin needling with rollers from 0.1 up to 3 mm and demonstrate the regenerative effects of skin needling on Caucasians, African Blacks, and Japanese patients.

 While I believe topical vitamins A, C, and antioxidants are essential to get the best results, most of the ongoing research is now focussed on skin care with peptides and other treatments that augment the results of skin simple needling.

 Red Cross hospital